How to Groom a Yorkie: Complete Guide for Yorkshire Terriers

 Pat gently with a towel first, then use a blow dryer on a low, cool setting while continuously brushing.
 This step is crucial for Yorkies to maintain their straight, silky coat texture.

-Many Yorkies are terrified of the blow dryer sound.
-Start by simply having the dryer nearby (turned off) during positive experiences.
-Progress to having it on but not directed at your dog, then gradually introduce the airflow from a distance.
+A simple but effective strategy is to start by simply having the dryer nearby (turned off) so your dog can be familiar with the sight of it.
+Then you can progress to having it on but not directed at your Yorkie.
+Then, gradually introduce the airflow from a distance.

 4. Body Trimming: Creating the Base Look

-The coat is left long and parted down the middle from head to tail.
+Now, grab your clippers (with a guard attachment) and trim the Yorkie's fur to about 1-2 inches all over.
+For show Yorkies, make sure the coat is left long and parted down the middle from head to tail.

 Sound sensitivity solution